 Can I Recover Compensation if I’m Being Blamed for a Truck Accident in Florida?

 The at-fault party’s insurer may try to blame you for an accident to get out of paying your claim.
-However, Florida is a “comparative negligence” state; you can recover damages even if you are up to 99% at fault for your accident.
+However, Florida is a “modified comparative negligence” state with a 51% bar to recovery; you can recover damages even if you are up to 50% at fault for your accident.

 Trucking companies and their insurers use this rule as a sword to cut down the value of your injury claim.
 For every percentage of fault they shift to you, they pay less.
 Our Clearwater truck accident attorneys will challenge this underhanded tactic and maximize your award.

 We’ll Fight to Recover Compensation for All Your Truck Accident Injuries

 An accident involving a large commercial truck has the potential to cause major injuries.
 The larger the vehicles, the greater the danger.
 Some trucks weigh up to 80,000lbs.

 Injuries you might sustain in a Clearwater truck accident include:

 There’s a good chance you’ll be left with several types of injuries if you’re harmed in a truck accident.
 Our Clearwater truck accident lawyers will account for all your injuries when determining how much your claim is worth.

 What Causes Most Truck Accidents in Clearwater, Florida?

 Some of the causes of Clearwater truck accidents overlap with common causes of other auto accidents.
 They include speeding, intoxicated driving, aggressive driving, distracted driving, and failing to obey the speed limit or traffic signals.